Chris-Sanford/Lyricle/GameLogic.md

 `Enabling` and `Disabling` `AudioControl` is possible by clicking the speaker icon either in the control bar or in the `Game Complete` modal.
 The icon on display represents the current state of the audio.

+Song playback must NOT BE POSSIBLE until AFTER the game is completed.

 # Lifelines

 Players are given 3 lifelines up front.
 The lifeline is usable through the dedicated on-screen keyboard button.